Pain Management Experts

 - Failed neck or back surgery

-Scheduling and attending an initial OICJ consultation is the first step in the treatment process.
-During an initial consultation, an OICJ specialist obtains a medical history, performs a physical exam, and orders and analyzes medical imaging studies.
-To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.
+Scheduling and attending an initial OIBOrtho consultation is the first step in the treatment process.
+During an initial consultation, our specialists obtains a medical history, performs a physical exam, and orders and analyzes medical imaging studies.
+To schedule your appointment with a specialist, call 732-201-6990 or visit our contact page.